jmhodges/justrun/README.md

 commands be written in Java, and are run in the nailgun server's process space instead of the user's shell.

-Not all of the contraints on these other tools are bad choices.
+Not all of the constraints on these other tools are bad choices.

 Caveats
 -------